flaxsearch/flaxcode/flax_search_clients/php/docs/tutorial/tutorial.rst

-If the data you are indexing is available from an external source (the Web, a RDBMS, a file system etc) you may want to save space by not storing the data in FSS, but fetching it from the external source as required.
+If the data you are indexing is available from an external source (the Web, a RDBMS, a file system etc) you may want to save space by not storing the data in FSS, but fetching it from the external source as necessary.
 (Note, however, that FSS is an excellent, fast alternative to a RDBMS in many cases.)

 Now we'll add a title field, which will be indexed and stored: